EDUCBA

 How ng-model directive works in AngularJS?

-In the AngularJS framework, it is very important to know that all the In-Built directive which have been provisioned by the AngularJS framework will always be denoted with ng prefix.
+In the AngularJS framework, it is very important to know that all the In-Built directives that the AngularJS framework has provisioned will always be denoted with the ng prefix.

 Example